Severino overpowers Astros with 11 Ks as Yankees win 5-3

 Sanchez rolled a two-run single through an open right side with two outs in the fifth to put the Yankees ahead 3-2.

+"That pitch right there was a sinker outside and I just threw the bat at it.
+So I got lucky there," Sanchez said through a translator.

-Gleyber Torres doubled to start the sixth and scored from third on Didi Gregorius' single through a drawn-in infield that chased Keuchel.
-Aaron Hicks looped an RBI double off Collin McHugh later in the inning that got past a diving Marwin Gonzalez in left field.
+Gleyber Torres doubled to start the sixth and scored from third on Didi Gregorius' single past a drawn-in infield, chasing Keuchel.
+Aaron Hicks ended an 0-for-16 slide when he looped a two-out RBI double off Collin McHugh that got by a diving Marwin Gonzalez in left field.

-Severino retired his first 11 batters, striking out seven of his first nine, before AL MVP Jose Altuve bounced a single through a wide-open right side.
+Severino retired his first 11 batters, striking out seven of the first nine, before AL MVP Jose Altuve bounced a single through an open right side.

 TRAINER'S ROOM